crynux-ai/crynux-node/.github/ISSUE_TEMPLATE/bug_report.md

 > Please provide the full stack trace of the error
 > Attach the log file
 > Tutorial: [Locate the Error Message](https://docs.crynux.ai/troubleshooting/locate-the-error-message)

-## Problem Description

-> Describe the problem in details